icecreamlovr/SudokuSolvr/README.md

+## Notes
+The server is now hosted on [AWS](http://184.169.222.204:8080/).

-**I've moved the project to a private repository.
-Please contact me if you need help with anything.**
+I've moved the project to a private repository.
+Please contact me if you need help with anything!

 # SudokuSolvr by Yue He

 ### To setup the server